-TL;DR: Extracting, Transforming, and Loading (ETL) data from a source to a target system requires technology.
-Historically for simple one-off data movements or transformations, batch/bash scripts line-by-line code sufficed, but as more complex initiatives requiring larger sets of resources to work together evolved, ETL management systems were introduced which often provided developers with a component-based GUI ETL solution requiring minimal or no need for hand-written code to produce an ETL data pipeline.
-More recent compute advancements and cloud innovations have brought on a renaissance of once again using code to meet not only simple ETL and data pipeline processing needs but even more complex ones such as coding ingest for a Data Lake, building a Data Warehouse, etc.
+TL;DR: Extracting, Transforming, and Loading (ETL) or even better, especially in cloud-bases systems Extract, Load, and Transforming (ELT) data from a source to a target system requires technology.
+Historically for simple one-off data movements or transformations, batch/bash scripts line-by-line code sufficed, but as more complex initiatives requiring larger sets of resources to work together evolved, ETL/ELT management systems were introduced which often provided developers with a component-based GUI ETL/ELT solution requiring minimal or no need for hand-written code to produce a data pipeline.
+More recent compute advancements and cloud innovations have brought on a renaissance of once again using code to meet not only simple ETL/ELT and data pipeline processing needs but even more complex ones such as coding ingest for a Data Lake, building a Data Warehouse, providing sources for Data Science and repeatable Machine Learning models and data sets, etc.

 It is the generally recognized method in which data is moved from one or more sources into one or more destination/target systems and/or formats.
 The concept has been around since the 1970’s, as is probably best known and most often use in Data Warehouse development.